dfrancis-tech/shopping-point/README.md

 ## Summary

- Shop-Shop is an e-commerce web application.
+ This is an e-commerce web application.

 ## Introduction